• Skip to primary navigation

 • Student Loan

-December 9, 2022 by Melody Raymond
+March 20, 2024 by Melody Raymond

 Deciding on your study location and how to choose a college or university is the biggest obstacle standing between you and your ideal study abroad program.

-Studying abroad requires proper research and careful scrutiny across the university options available to you.
+Studying abroad requires proper research and scrutiny across the university options available to you.
 A whole world of choices, with literally thousands of universities and each offering dozens – if not hundreds – of different courses, makes it even more rigorous to figure out what or where you want to study.

 To help you get started on a good note, I have put up a video, describing the 10 important considerations you should bear in mind before applying to a college or university abroad.